samuelsson/samuelsson-homepage/README.md

 For those having permissions to the content submodule it can be updated locally with `git submodule update --remote`.
 When there are new content the submodule hash will be updated and added as new changes to git in this repo.
 This can then be committed and pushed as normal.

 If it's the first time cloning the project you need to do it recursively for the submodules to be fetched as well, `git clone --recursive <project url>`.
-Or if it the project is already cloned, you can do it with `git submodule update --init --recursive`.
+Or if the project is already cloned, you can do it with `git submodule update --init --recursive`.

 If you don't have access or want to add your own content it is easily achieved with the following directory structure:

 ```
 .
 └── content
+    ├── pages
+    │   ├── 404.mdx
+    │   ├── about.mdx
+    │   ├── blog.mdx
+    │   └── contact.mdx
     ├── posts
     │   ├── blog-post-1.md
     │   ├── post2.mdx
     │   └── third-blog-post
     │       ├── index.md
     │       ├── image.png
     │       └── image2.png
     └── thumbnails
         ├── git.png
         ├── typescript.png